CraftAcademyLabs/ca_course/atm_challenge/step_6.md

 ## Step 6 - Testing the sad path

 Okay, so now we can do a withdrawal IF there is money in the account.

+Let's start thinking about everything that can go wrong with a withdrawal.

-But what if there is no money?
+For starters, what if there is not enough money in the account?
 At this point we only `return` from the method without any feedback for the user.

+Let's change that.

 !FILENAME spec/atm_spec.rb
 ```ruby